Meronto/FileSorter/README.md

 ## Current Limitations

-- Does not rename files if a file with the same name already exists
 - Does not currently support undo
 - Does not copy files, only moves them
 - Extension matching depends on how extensions are written in the config

 ## Possible Future Improvements

-- Dry-run mode as a command-line option
 - Copy mode instead of move mode
-- Automatic conflict renaming, for example `file_1.txt`
 - Logging to a file
 - JSON or TOML config support
 - GUI version